Slip and Fall Accident?

 Even if you were partially at fault for your slip and fall accident, or feel you might have been, you can still file for a personal injury claim.

-Property owners will usually try to blame victims for their own falls.
+Property owners will usually try to blame victims for their own falls or claim slip and fall fraud.
 They will say victims weren’t paying attention at the time.
 This may be true, but that doesn’t mean you can’t file a claim for damages and collect compensation.

 Pennsylvania is a comparative negligence state meaning that you can share blame with the property owner.
 As long as you aren’t found to be more than 50% to blame for your fall, you can get reimbursed for your hardships.
 Your percentage of the blame would just be subtracted from a final award.

 How long do you have to file a slip and fall claim?

 In Pennsylvania, the statute of limitations—which is the deadline for filing a lawsuit—is two years.
 The law can be found in 42 Pa.
 C.S. § 5524(2).
 Waiting for months or years to file a claim may not be the best way to handle your case.
 The sooner you file a case the easier time you and your attorney will have obtaining evidence.
 If you wait a long time to file witnesses can move and be hard to locate and store employees can move on to other jobs.

 Do most slip and fall cases require a court trial?

 Every personal injury case has the potential to either settle or go to trial, but the vast majority of cases get settled.